digitalservicebund/useid-backend-service/doc/adr/0016-use-spring-mvc-instead-of-webflux.md

 Fitness for microservice architectures: The project does not use nor plan to use a microservices architecture.

-More readable code: The way the team has written code, it has not ended up more readable.
+More readable code: The way the team has written code has not ended up in more readable code.

 ### Alternatives considered